State Trauma Registry Uploads

 If you are also subject to a county-level schematron, then you must notify AngelTrack Support whenever your county updates it.

-Importing Your State's Facility List
+Importing or Reimporting Your State's Facility List

 Jurisdiction of Interstate Transports